Towards a complete perspective on labeled tree indexing: new size bounds, efficient constructions, and beyond: Acknowledgements

 \section{Acknowledgements}

 The author thanks Dany Breslauer (deceased) for fruitful discussions at the initial stage of this work.
 The author is also grateful to an anonymous referee for pointing out an error in the previous version of this paper and for suggesting to use micro-macro tree decomposition.
+The author thanks Laurentius Leonard for his comments.

 This research is supported by KAKENHI grant number JP17H01697 and by JST PRESTO Grant Number JPMJPR1922.